lightninglabs/lightning-app/README.md

 npm run electron-pack
 ```

-The packaged app will then be available in the lightning-app/dist directory.
+The packaged app will then be available in the `dist` directory.
 The packaged version of the app will run on Bitcoin testnet.
-To debug a packaged app, go to localhost:9997 in your browser.

 ### Starting the Packaged App (light client)